carlosperate/awesome-microbit/README.md

 ## 🎓 Machine Learning

-- [Voice activated Micro:bit with Machine Learning](https://www.edgeimpulse.com/blog/voice-activated-microbit) - How to make your micro:bit respond to a keyword, by training a machine learning model with Edge Impulse that recognizes your voice.
+- [Voice activated micro:bit with Machine Learning](https://www.edgeimpulse.com/blog/voice-activated-microbit) - How to make your micro:bit respond to a keyword, by training a machine learning model with Edge Impulse that recognizes your voice.
+- [Vibrational Anomaly Detection](https://github.com/Technica-Corporation/microbit-ml) - This project introduces a statistics-based, time-series Vibrational Anomaly Detection using Tri-Axial cccelerometer data on a micro:bit.

 ## ↔️ Interface Chip